oster/rtce-experiments-toolbox/syncing.md

 ```

-# run the following command to extract the pad at the right time (output files are generated in /tmp directory)
+run the following command to extract the pad at the right time (output files are generated in /tmp directory):

 ```Bash
 ./resynch-changes-to-get-revision.rb films017 sorting-synching/etherpad.log.gz sorting-synching/dirtyCS.db.gz sorting-synching/dirty.db.gz a.GXaGD5oiTgPmEMN5 1369722157631